revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ```
 <details><summary> <b>Explanation</b> </summary>

-> In python `istitle()` function used to check whether the given string is starts with a capital letter or not.
+> In python, `istitle()` function is used to check whether the given string starts with a capital letter or not.

 </details>
 </details>